The Enterprise AI Playbook: 5 Steps I Use With Every Client

 5. How will we measure success?
 (Step 5 monitoring)

-This framework has guided successful AI implementations worth millions in business value.
-It works because it respects both the power of AI and the complexity of organizational change.
+This framework works because it respects both the power of AI and the complexity of organizational change.
+It's a planning tool, not a guarantee — but it dramatically improves the odds of building something that actually sticks.

 Remember: The goal isn't to deploy the most sophisticated AI possible.
 It's to deploy AI that solves real problems, delivers measurable value, and sets the foundation for your organization's AI-powered future.